olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Galileo Galilei

+"Science is simply common sense at its best, that is, rigidly accurate in observation, and merciless to fallacy in logic."
+<br>&mdash;Thomas Henry Huxley

 "The only relevant test of the validity of a hypothesis is comparison of its predictions with experience."
 <br>&mdash;Milton Friedman

+"We try things.
+Occasionally they even work."
+<br>&mdash;Rob Balder

 "Some people will never learn anything, for this reason, because they